jfelchner/ruby-progressbar/README.md

 __RUBY PROGRESS BAR TO THE RESCUE!__

 Thanks to [@L2G](https://github.com/L2G) and 'the maths' you can pass the `:smoothing` option when creating a new bar.
 Your progress bar will then use an exponentially smoothed average rather than a linear one.
 A value of `0.0` means no smoothing and is equivalent to the classic behavior.
 A value of `1.0` is the maximum amount of smoothing.
 Any values between those two are valid.
-The defaul valut is `0.1`.
+The default value is `0.1`.

 ```ruby
 ProgressBar.create(:smoothing => 0.6)